javipalanca/simfleet/docs/advanced-config.rst

 | strategy    |   Custom strategy file in the format ``module.file.Class``  (optional) |
 +-------------+------------------------------------------------------------------------+

-An example of a config file with four customers, two transports and one fleet manager:
+Finally, we show an example of a taxi service configuration file featuring four customers, two transports and a fleet manager.
+This configuration file includes:

+    * One taxi with a fixed initial position and another with a random initial position.
+    * One customer with fixed origin and destination coordinates.
+    * Three customers with random origin and destination coordinates.

 .. code-block:: json